-Understanding Money Laundering and Fraud Risks of Wire Transfers
+Understanding Wire Transfer Red Flags: Money Laundering and Fraud Risks

 Wire transfers have long been the tool of choice for money launderers and fraudsters.
 To mitigate these risks to the financial institutions they serve, AML compliance and fraud professionals must understand how wire transfers work, both in the U.S. and globally, as well as be able to recognize the red flags in wire transfer transactions that may indicate money laundering or fraud is taking place through a customer’s account.